xl359/NN_DC_OPT/README.md

 Zygote v0.6.75

-Gurobi is used as the optimization software.
-Gurobi offers free educational licence [Gurobi](https://www.gurobi.com) JuMP is a modeling language.
+**Gurobi is used as the optimization software.
+We use Gurobi with license version 12.0.
+A different version of Gurobi license will cause issue when running.
+If you have a different version please request a new academic license.
+Gurobi offers free academic licence [Gurobi](https://www.gurobi.com)**
+JuMP is a modeling language.
 See [JuMP](https://github.com/jump-dev/JuMP.jl)